 Internship duration: 8 to 24 weeks

-Working hours: 30 - 40 hours per week (varied depending on applicants and positions)
+Working hours (varied depending on applicants and positions):

 PROGRAM FEE & INCLUSION

-Career mentorship: Resume coaching, feedback on application and interview(s) with host organizations, virtual expert sharing session.
+Career mentorship: Resume coaching, feedback on application and interview(s) with host organizations, virtual expert sharing sessions.

 Cultural sessions: Facilitated social exchanges with local peers, cross-cultural debriefs with local staff and fellow international interns.